 3. You’re not excited about your major

 When you started your college career you may have been all gung-ho about your major.
 Somewhere along the way you changed majors and just needed to graduate as quickly as possible.
-Maybe you loved your major, but you still haven’t seen what it’s like in the real world yet.
+Maybe you loved your major, but you experienced it in the real world yet.
 The good/bad thing about an internship is that it is for a set period of time.
-At the end of 2-3 months, if you find that you hate the field, your co-workers or the company, you can leave with no strings attached.
+At the end of 8-12 weeks, if you find that you hate the field, your co-workers or the company, you can leave with no strings attached.

 I did eight internships in college.
-As a public relations major I did internships in business, non-profit, sales and marketing, public affairs and public relations, in different sectors for companies and organizations of varying sizes.
+As a public relations major I did internships in business, sales, marketing, public affairs and public relations, in different sectors for companies and organizations of varying sizes.
 What I learned about myself, the workplace, and the skills I needed for each profession was invaluable!
 Getting beyond your major could be an eye opening experience for you.

 4. Build Your Network